On money advice for young people – for MaPS – 2021

 This rapid literature review explored the evidence around early help, and gaps in same, and its reported merits.
 ‘Early intervention’ and ‘early help’ are common terms, and commonly used interchangeably and/or conflated with ‘early years’ and are often poorly defined.
 Early help is seen as a means to address inequalities and negative outcomes for children and young people and prevent issues escalating, e.g. becoming child protection.
-However, although once top of the policy agenda (eg Every Child Matters, 2003; Munro, 2011; Allen, 2011; Marmoth, 2010 and 2020 ), early intervention and early help have both been demoted politically of late and are further challenged by austerity and cuts to local authority budgets for prenventative measures.
+However, although once top of the policy agenda (eg Every Child Matters, 2003; Munro, 2011; Allen, 2011; Marmoth, 2010 and 2020 ), especially as a means to address inequalities and negative outcomes for children and young people, lately this issue has been demoted politically and is further challenged by austerity cuts to local authority budgets whihc impact on prenventative measures.
 This review also illustrated the challenges in evidencing outcomes and impact in this field.

-Literature review on the disproportionate exclusion from school of certain children and young people in England – 2019
+On the disproportionate exclusion from school of certain groups of children and young people – for the DfE – 2019

-I led a literature review to examine the drivers behind the continuous disproportionate exclusion from school of certain groups of pupils, not least Black Caribbean boys, GRT children and young people, pupils with special needs and those on free school meals.
+I led a literature review to examine the drivers behind the continuous disproportionate exclusion from English schools of certain groups of pupils, not least Black Caribbean boys, GRT children and young people, pupils with special needs and those on free school meals.
 Our literature review formed part of the wider-reaching review by Edward Timpson CBE.
-We found over 115 relevant sources for the specified time period (2009 to 2018).
+Follow the links to read the literature review report, and technical data and tables behind the Timpson review, and the Government’s response.

 Other literature reviews